aa10402tw/cpp_review/Linux/README.md

 uname: print detailed information about your Linux system

 hostname: the name of your host/network
-ping: check your connectivity status to a server(e.g. ping google.com)
+ping: check your connectivity status to a server
+	- ping google.com
 wget: download files from the internet

 kill: terminate program (kill [signal option] PID.)